Rima Dolgoff-Kaspar, Ph.D.

 Clinical Staff Member

-Adults struggling with depression, anxiety, mood swings, life transitions, relationship difficulties, impulsivity, and other challenges are welcome into my practice.
+In addition to individual psychotherapy, I facilitate a DBT skills group that meets weekly and I provide psychodiagnostic and neuropsychological evaluations.
+Adults struggling with anxiety, attention deficit hyperactivity disorder (ADHD), mood swings, depression, life transitions, existential questions, relationship difficulties, impulsivity, and other challenges are welcome into my practice.
 I enjoy working with people from all backgrounds and walks of life.

 B.A., Biopsychology, Vassar College, 1998

 Ph.D., Clinical Psychology (Neuropsychology Subprogram), The Graduate School and University Center, City University of New York, 2008

 I am intensively trained in DBT through Dr. Marsha Linehan’s organization, Behavioral Tech.
 I completed the Intensive Team Training Course, the Foundational Training Course, and additional specialized trainings.